CorentinDeBoisset/.vim/README.md

 # Vim configuration

-This configuration is intended for BÉPO users.
+This configuration can be customized for BÉPO users, by setting a non-empty value to the enviroment variable `VIM_BEPO`
-If you do not want to use the customizations, feel free to comment out the `source ~/.vim/.vimrc.bepo` line from the `.vimrc` file.

 To install this configuration run: